KatherineMichel/portfolio/doc/los-angeles-2023.md

 ### Downtown Los Angeles

 While I was walking from the Grammy Museum to the to City Hall Observatory Deck, I walked a few blocks into Skid Row.
+Having heard of Skid Row for years, I wanted to see it for myself.
 Strangely, it's next to the Toy and Fashion Districts.
-Having heard of Skid Row for years, I wanted to see it for myself.
-The homelessness across Los Angeles was a sad reality.
+I can't get over the extreme opulence and poverty existing side by side across Los Angeles.

 ![](los-angeles-2023-images/downtown-la-skid-row.jpg)
-A local told me the homelessness increased greatly due to the pandemic.
+The homelessness in Los Angeles was a sad reality.
+A local told me it increased greatly due to the pandemic.

 ### Los Angeles City Hall Observation Deck